 Honor Cord: Students completing all of their course work based on their cumulative GPA at designated date are eligible to wear an honor cord.
 This honor designation is based on the December CUM GPA or their last attended semester (if prior to December).
-Honor or High Honor designation is also listed on the certificate/degree of completion.
+Honor or High Honor designation is also listed on the certificate/degree of completion and will include all completed terms.